 Explore the Met or MoMA

-Take a Sunset Stroll across the Brooklyn Bridge
+Take a Sunset Stroll Across the Brooklyn Bridge

 Whether you start at the Brooklyn or Manhattan side of the stone-and-steel bridge, you'll encounter an intoxicating panorama that really outdoes itself come nightfall.
-Plan your stroll around sunset to watch as the skyline is enveloped in golds and ambers before transforming into a glittering display of lights as the sun slips behind Manhattan.
+Plan a stroll around sunset to watch as the skyline is enveloped in golds and ambers before transforming into a glittering display of lights as the sun slips behind Manhattan.

 Explore the Hudson by Kayak